-- travel costs - entry costs
+- travel costs

+- entry costs

+- Any additional expenses incurred

 The group leader will ensure that he or she has access to sufficient funds to meet any emergencies that can be reasonably foreseen.

 Any cost incurred by the school must be approved by the Head of School.